Job Title: Training Program Coordinator

 DESCRIPTION OF DUTIES:

-Duties include but are not limited to: Oversee completion of project deliverables for the Child Support Training and Outreach Project (CSTOP) within the Division of Child Support Services (DCSS) and the Office of Temporary and Disability Assistance (OTDA); keep abreast of latest trends and established best practices in the field of job training; workplace learning and work performance support; training design, curriculum development and training delivery; conduct research and attend training as needed to stay current on emerging training delivery methods, technologies and tools; oversee and assist with conduct of project work from concept to completion including assessing and analyzing needs; identify training solutions based on desired outcomes, resources, and a geographically dispersed audience; develop and implement program/training plans, curriculum, and other activities; evaluate outcomes; prioritize project work; assign staff/project teams and leadership roles; oversee scheduling of activities; development and maintenance of protocols and standards for all training and resource materials produced by CSTOP; oversee use of sponsor’s learning management systems as related to child support and project staff access to required training; work with project and OTDA staff to develop and implement outreach and marketing strategies; monitor evaluation results; oversee the maintenance of a project-based document sharing/workflow management system (SharePoint site) as well as other project resources including equipment, software, library of trainer resources and project supplies; serve as liaison to DCSS program staff; supervise field-based project staff.
+Duties include but are not limited to: Keep abreast of latest trends and established best practices in the field of job training; workplace learning and work performance support; training design, curriculum development and training delivery; conduct research and attend training as needed to stay current on emerging training delivery methods, technologies and tools; oversee and assist with conduct of project work from concept to completion including assessing and analyzing needs; identify training solutions based on desired outcomes, resources, and a geographically dispersed audience; develop and implement program/training plans, curriculum, and other activities; evaluate outcomes; prioritize project work; assign staff/project teams and leadership roles; oversee scheduling of activities; development and maintenance of protocols and standards for all training and resource materials produced by CSTOP; oversee use of sponsor’s learning management systems as related to child support and project staff access to required training; work with project and OTDA staff to develop and implement outreach and marketing strategies; monitor evaluation results; oversee the maintenance of a project-based document sharing/workflow management system (SharePoint site) as well as other project resources including equipment, software, trainer resources and project supplies; serve as liaison to DCSS program staff; supervise field-based project staff.
 Perform other duties as assigned to meet contract requirements.

-- Computer proficiency including electronic mail, calendar, document sharing, document templates, project planning, presentation and remote delivery tools preferably MS Outlook, SharePoint, Word, Excel, PowerPoint and Webex.
+9. Computer proficiency including electronic mail, calendar, document sharing, document templates, project planning, presentation, and remote delivery tools preferably MS Outlook, SharePoint, Word, Excel, PowerPoint, and Webex.

 1. Master’s degree from a college or university accredited by a USDOE, or an internationally recognized accrediting organization.